Moving to Switzerland checklist

 What you need to know before arriving (2026 Edition)

-Moving to Switzerland to work or retire is an exciting project, but it often confronts newcomers with a precise and highly decentralized bureaucracy (cantonal and communal).
+Moving to Switzerland to work or retire is an exciting project, but one that often confronts newcomers with precise and highly decentralized bureaucracy (cantonal and communal).
 To succeed in your integration, anticipation is key.

 Here is the comprehensive, step-by-step guide to the administrative, customs, cantonal, and financial procedures you need to complete for a smooth relocation to Switzerland.